Coastal Protection utilizing earth retention systems with secant pile walls during major weather events.

 The goal being to protect the Treasures Roadway from future hurricanes as well as the harsh salt water environment, it was decided to install a one-mile long secant pile wall.

-To form this wall, Malcolm installed a total of 1,847 overlapping drilled piles with a diameter of 36 inches.
+To form the secant pile wall, Malcolm installed a total of 1,847 overlapping drilled piles with a diameter of 36 inches.
 Due to the very aggressive nature of the salt water on conventional reinforcement cages, the design called for Glass Fiber Reinforced Polymer (GFRP).

 Due to the very loose nature of the beach sand, the Cased Auger Cast (CCFA) method was used for the installed of the piles.
 CCFA piles are installed with a large drilling machine using a double rotary system.
 These two rotary drilling units are mounted on top of each other and operated counter clockwise.
 One unit is advancing the casing and the other one is turning the auger into the ground simultaneously.
 The machinery was engineered and assembled by Malcolm’s engineers in their Los Angeles facility.